Ayan Kumar Bhunia

 title={Texture synthesis guided deep hashing for texture image retrieval},

-author={Bhunia, Ayan Kumar and Perla, Sai Raj Kishore and Mukherjee, Pranay and Das, Abhirup and
+author={Bhunia, Ayan Kumar and Perla, Sai Raj Kishore and Mukherjee, Pranay and Das, Abhirup

 Roy, Partha Pratim},